MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-scheduling-performance.md

 Performance issues related to resource scheduling can occur when the number of projects reaches into the thousands.
 To improve resource scheduling performance, a feature is available that allows users to reduce the time that it takes to launch the resource availability form.
 Specifically, this removes the resource capacity roll-up synchronization process and uses the **ResProjectResource** table to speed up the resource lookup.
 Note that the **ResRollup** table will no longer be used.

+This feature is now enabled by default as of 10.0.36.
+Changes have been made in this release to let the feature be enabled and not block previous behavior.
+It is suggested that if you see the warning message telling you to run the **Populate project resources across all companies** batch job, that you do so and complete the update to finish feature enablement.

 > [!IMPORTANT]
 > If there is a dependency on either the resource capacity roll-up synchronization process or the **ResProjectResource** table, do not use this feature.